DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

             - bag, and
             - carry the evidence
     - Five rules of evidence: five evidence characteristics providing the best chance of surviving legal and other scrutiny:
-        - **authentic**: evidence is not fabricated or planted, and can be proven through crime scene photos, or bit-for-bit copies of storage
+        - 🚦**authentic**: evidence is not fabricated or planted, and can be proven through crime scene photos, or bit-for-bit copies of storage
-        - **accurate**: evidence that has integrity (not been modified)
+        - 🚦**accurate**: evidence that has integrity (not been modified)
-        - **complete**: evidence must be complete, and all parts available and shared, whether they support the case or not
+        - 🚦**complete**: evidence must be complete, and all parts available and shared, whether they support the case or not
-        - **convincing**: evidence must be easy to understand, and convey integrity
+        - 🚦**convincing**: evidence must be easy to understand, and convey integrity
-        - **admissible**: evidence must be accepted as part of a case
+        - 🚦**admissible**: evidence must be accepted as part of a case

 - 7.1.2 Reporting and documentation
     - Each investigation should result in a final report that documents the goals of the investigation, the procedures followed, the evidence collected, and the final results